 Howard Browman on behalf of the COPE Education Subcommittee

-Read this month's COPE Digest newsletter for more advice and resources to support your complaints and appeals policies and procedures, a new preprints discussion document, the case of the month, details of our Australia Seminar, the upcoming COPE Forum and more.
+Read COPE Digest newsletter for more advice and resources to support your complaints and appeals policies and procedures, a new preprints discussion document, the case of the month, details of our Australia Seminar, the upcoming COPE Forum and more.